Ferohmd/MS1-Project/docs/TESTING.md

   - As a user I want to able to book a table using the online form by entering the name, email, phone, number of people dining in and a message.
    - Testing: by filling out the form it will take me back to the booking form.

-  - As an user I want to click on social media links and it should open in a new tab.
+  - As a user I want to click on social media links and it should open in a new tab.
      - Testing: By scrolling down to the footer or clicking the Contact link at the top right corner of the page, you can access the various social media links which will open in a new tab.

 ## Mobile testing reports
 I have tested following acceptance criteria for mobile device.
 Tested on Apple Iphone 12, X, 7 and above, Also tested on Android phone.

 ### Home Page
-  - As an user I want to browse the home page with a root URL. ex: https://ferohmd.github.io/MS1-Project/index.html
+  - As a user I want to browse the home page with a root URL. ex: https://ferohmd.github.io/MS1-Project/index.html
     - Testing: I browsed the URL above to access the home page of the restaurant.
 When I browse the url, it will take the user to the Home Page.

   - As a user I want to see hamburger menu in the header with restaurant logo, name of the restaurant as a content and footer with contact and opening hours information with social media icons and copyright information.